 On your site of choice, you’ll first create a new account.
 That doesn’t take long and requires just some personal information.
-Once you’ve finished with that, you’ll collect your promo and/or bonuses (these can range from free bets to deposit bonuses) and then you’re ready to start betting.
+Once you’ve finished with that, you’ll collect your promo and/or bonuses (these can range from bonus bets to deposit bonuses) and then you’re ready to start betting.

 Have the Arizona Cardinals won a Superbowl?

 Despite being the oldest team in professional football, the Cardinals haven’t had a ton of success.
 They won two NFL championships in 1925 and 1947.
 But in the Super Bowl era, which began in 1967, the Cardinals haven’t raised the coveted Lombardi Trophy.